Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-4-towers.md

     Tags: Persistence, Transience, Quality, Meta, Strategies, Turtles

-Ngnghm examined how manual persistence was managed underneath Human computer systems, and contrasted with how Houyhnhnms automated its implementation.
+Ngnghm, or Ann, examined how manual persistence was managed underneath Human computer systems, and contrasted with how Houyhnhnms (pronounced "Hunams") automated its implementation.
-This led him to more general remarks about the compared architectures of Human computer systems and Houyhnhnm computing systems:
+This led her to more general remarks about the compared architectures of Human computer systems and Houyhnhnm computing systems:
 Houyhnhnm computing systems can and do go meta, which to them is notionally _down_ (not _up_, as some Humans would have it).